Understanding the Role of Occupational Therapy as Part of a Multidisciplinary Team in Mental and Behavioral Health Settings

-BH WELL, along with our partner, Eastern State Hospital, is hosting a lunch and learn workshop entitled: Understanding the Role of Occupational Therapy as part of a Multidisciplinary Team in Mental and Behavioral Health Settings.
-The presenter will be Claudia Rose OTD R/L with nurse and social work consult provided by Amanda Lykins, PhD, RN and Lella Still, DSW, LCSW.
+BH WELL, along with our partner, Eastern State Hospital, hosted a lunch and learn workshop entitled: Understanding the Role of Occupational Therapy as part of a Multidisciplinary Team in Mental and Behavioral Health Settings.
+The session was presented by Dr. Claudia Rose, OTD R/L with nurse and social work consult provided by Amanda Lykins, PhD, RN and Lella Still, DSW, LCSW.

-The workshop will explore the role of occupational therapy as part of a multidisciplinary team in mental and behavioral health settings.
-Dr. Rose will explore how occupational therapy uniquely contributes to psychiatric stabilization, discharge readiness, and long-term recovery.
+The workshop explored the role of occupational therapy as part of a multidisciplinary team in mental and behavioral health settings.
+Dr. Rose discussed how occupational therapy uniquely contributes to psychiatric stabilization, discharge readiness, and long-term recovery.

-RNs and LPNs will receive 1.0 Contact Hours for course completion.
+RNs and LPNs received 1.0 Contact Hours for course completion.

-Social Workers and Other Related Professions will receive 1.0 Contact Hours for course completion.
+Social Workers and Other Related Professions received 1.0 Contact Hours for course completion.

 OBJECTIVES OF TRAINING